 At Malabar, we know that we must co-exist with the local community and other local industries.
 We value community feedback and have incorporated this into the design of our projects, specially:

-- We have carefully placed the mine entry for the Maxwell Underground Project in a valley c.5km north of the Golden Highway behind ridge lines.
+- We have carefully placed the mine entry for the Maxwell Underground Mine in a valley c.5km north of the Golden Highway behind ridge lines.
 This means it cannot be seen from the Highway or the local horse studs.

 - We will use existing Maxwell Infrastructure for coal processing and train loading.
 There will be no significant changes in noise or air quality impacts for our neighbours north of Thomas Mitchell Drive.